MingYuanKee/htx-onboardingsystem/README.md

 # htx-onboardingsystem

-Hi HTX Team, this project has used the MVC (Model-View-Controller) architecture with an API-based integration between the HR System (System A) and the Onboarding System (System B).
+Hi HTX Team, this project has used the MVC (Model-View-Controller) architecture with an API-based integration between the HR System (System A) and the Onboarding System (System B).<br><br>

+Please clone this repo and take note of the directory where it is stored in your local laptop.
+After cloning, please run the below script on git cmd.<br>
-# Script to run in got cmd after cloning this git:
+# Script to run in got cmd after cloning this git (the first 2 lines below is to point the directory to where the files are stored in your local from the cloning of this repo):
 cd .ssh<br>
 cd htx-onboardingsystem<br>
 docker compose up -d<br>